hamzaq2000/libai/DOCS.md

 bridge = AIBridge()
 session = bridge.create_session(
     instructions=(
-        "You are a helpful, friendly, and knowledgeable assistant. " "Provide clear, concise, and accurate responses. " "Be conversational while remaining professional."
+        "You are a helpful, friendly, and knowledgeable assistant."
+        "Provide clear, concise, and accurate responses."
+        "Be conversational while remaining professional."
     ),
     enable_history=True